 Friends of the two men raised money for a re-investigation of the case and turned up evidence that the victim had falsely accused a man of a rape two years earlier in Provo, Utah as well as evidence that the victim’s family members had been seen checking out Hancock’s truck shortly before she changed her description of the vehicle.

-Most significantly, defense attorney Milton Harmon persuaded the state to retest the semen sample using more advance technology.
+Most significantly, defense attorney Milton Harmon persuaded the state to retest the semen sample using more advanced technology.
 The testing excluded Hancock and Gressman.

 Juab County Attorney David Leavitt dismissed the charges and both were released on June 12, 1996 after serving 41 months in prison.
 Gressman filed a lawsuit seeking compensation in 1999.
 He died in a fire in 2010.
 In 2012, a Juab County judge awarded his estate $220,000.